 - Whisk egg whites with an electric mixer on high for 3-4 minutes, until whites appear stiff and forms into peaks.

-- Fold in cheese, parsley, garlic powder and pepper.
+- Fold in ⅛ C shredded cheddar cheese, ⅛ teaspoon parsley, ⅛ teaspoon garlic powder and fresh pepper to taste.

 - Line a baking sheet with parchment paper (or foil sprayed generously with cooking spray) and spoon two 'biscuits' onto sheet.